klazapp/klazapp/README.md

 Hello!
-I am Klaus and I am a mobile game developer with experience in C# and Unity.
-I am incredibly passionate about making games and am constantly coming up with new game ideas to develop.
-I have singlehandedly prototyped, developed, and published close to 20 apps on both iOS and GooglePlay app stores.
+We are Klazapp, a dedicated team focused on mobile application and game development, with a strong foundation in C# and Unity.
+Our passion for game creation drives us, and we're always exploring new ideas for games.
+Though we're a small team, we've managed to bring several of our projects to life, successfully launching close to 20 apps on both the iOS and Google Play app stores.
+Our journey in the world of mobile gaming is a continuous learning experience, and we're committed to growing and improving with each project we undertake.